Neoraimondia herzogiana

 Neoraimondia herzogiana is a tree-like cactus (family Cactaceae) native to Bolivia.

 Description

-Neoraimondia herzogiana is a shrub that grows in the form of a tree, candelabra-shaped, perennial and fleshy that reaches a height of 15 meters, with a diameter of 15 to 20 centimeters.
+Neoraimondia herzogiana is a shrub that grows in the form of a tree, candelabra-shaped, perennial and fleshy that reaches a height of 15 meters, with a diameter of 15 to 20 cm.
 It has 6-7 ribs and the areoles have 3-5 central spines and 7-10 radial spines that are 1-2 cm long.
 The white or pink flowers, reach a diameter of 6 cm, are followed by edible fruits.
 The fruit has pericarp that is studded with small tufts of short, bristle-like spines.
 The ovoid, sweet and tasty fruits are yellowish brown and covered with thorns.
-They have a diameter of 5 centimeters and are 5 to 6 centimeters long.
+They have a diameter of 5 cm and are 5 to 6 cm long.

 Distribution

 Neoraimondia herzogiana is distributed in the Bolivian departments of Cochabamba, Chuquisaca, Santa Cruz and Tarija at altitudes of 600 to 1900 meters.